remotesynth/jsMobileConf/convince-your-boss.md

 ## Learn from Your Peers

 Keynotes and sessions aside, jsMobileConf also provides an awesome opportunity to network with like-minded developers.
-With an intimate setting at the [Aloft Boston Seaport District](https://www.marriott.com/hotels/travel/bosal-aloft-boston-seaport-district/), you'll have ample opportunity to discuss your experiences (and struggles) with attendees and speakers.
+With an intimate setting at the [Seaport Hotel & World Trade Center](https://www.seaportboston.com/), you'll have ample opportunity to discuss your experiences (and struggles) with attendees and speakers.
 Not to mention a great social experience the first night of the conference!

 We're certain that your time at jsMobileConf will be well-spent and just the beginning of your vNext journey with JavaScript!
 We can't wait to share it with you.

-*jsMobileConf is proudly run by [Progress](https://www.progress.com/) (PRGS), a leading Boston-area software company for more than 30 years.
-Progress offers the best platform for building and deploying the business applications of tomorrow, today.*
+_jsMobileConf is proudly run by [Progress](https://www.progress.com/) (PRGS), a leading Boston-area software company for more than 30 years.
+Progress offers the best platform for building and deploying the business applications of tomorrow, today._